Available Now on Kindle and Paperback!

-“Oh that’s the owners’ nephew, Mr. Vaughn.” said Mac pursing his lips disapprovingly.
+“Oh, that’s the owners’ nephew,” said Mac, pursing his lips disapprovingly.

 “Ah.
 And uh… I gather you don’t like him, eh Mac?”

 “Naw, can’t say as I do.
 He’s just a rich boy working here because his daddy said he needs to be out in the world.
-See how things be for the so called “regular folks.”
+See how things be for the so-called “regular folks.”
 Got a big attitude, and a big mouth to go with it.
-No work ethic, if you catch my meaning, Mr. Vaughn.
+No work ethic, if you catch my meaning.
 Lazy as all get out.
-Sometimes I even find him sleeping in the storeroom.”
-He finished, shaking his head in disgust.
+Sometimes I even find him sleeping in the storeroom,” He finished, shaking his head in disgust.

 “Vaughn!
-My god, man, are they still letting you in here after what happened last time?” came a deep voice and a hard smack on the shoulder, which caused my bourbon to slosh just slightly and spatter on the dark ebony bar.
+My God, man, are they still letting you in here after what happened last time?” came a deep voice and a hard smack on the shoulder, which caused my bourbon to slosh just slightly, spattering on the dark ebony bar.
 Mac quickly wiped the spill and refilled my glass.

 ”Yeah, well… I guess that’ll teach me to gamble against you when I’ve had too much of this stuff, won’t it?”
 I grumbled and took another drink.
 “How is my car, anyway?
 Enjoying it, are you?”
 I asked, begrudging him the loss of my 1974 Dodge Charger.

-I glanced over at the man beside me and wondered why a guy his size would want a Charger anyway.
-Tony was six-foot-five, if he was an inch.
+I glanced over at the man beside me and wondered why a guy his size would want a Charger, anyway.
+Tony was six-foot-five if he was an inch.
 And weighed close to three hundred pounds.
-“Funny—I’d have thought a guy your size would rather drive a tank.”
-I said and lit another cigarette.
+“Funny—I’d have thought a guy your size would rather drive a tank,” I said and lit another cigarette.
 Not that Tony was fat, by any means.
 He was as big as a tree trunk and as solid as one.
-Bulky muscles everywhere; looked damn silly driving off in my car a couple weeks ago.
+Bulky muscles everywhere.
+Looked damn silly driving off in my car a couple of weeks ago.

 “Well, I’ve already got my Caddy Eldorado, don’t I?
 It’s a beauty too, I admit—nice to put the top down on sunny days, but I like your car.
-It rides real nice.”
-Tony put his fingers to his lips and kissed them to emphasize the affection for his new ride.
+It rides real nice,” Tony put his fingers to his lips and kissed them to emphasize his affection for his new ride.

 I took another drag.
 “Yeah—me too.”
 I knew I shouldn’t be mad—it was my own fault I’d lost the car.
-That was the night Ellen left me, and I knew better then to play cards against Tony in the frame of mind I’d been in, but the booze and Tony’s persuasive personality had talked me into it, and I’d been taking cabs ever since as a result.
+That was the night Ellen left me.
+I knew better than to play cards against Tony in the frame of mind I’d been in, but the booze and Tony’s persuasive personality had talked me into it, and as a result, I’d been taking cabs ever since.

-“In exchange for?” said I, my full attention on Tony, instead of the rocks I’d been staring into.
+“In exchange for?” said I, my full attention on Tony, instead of the ice in my glass.
+The

 “Nothing.
 I just—ya know—kind of feel bad for taking her from you, and at a bad time too.”